 The Judge sustained.
 The trial was to be kept to the matters at hand.

 The City Prosecutor mentioned my own part.
 He also discussed the death of Madeline and the statement I had given to the police at the time, discussing Tabitha having put the knife in Maddy’s hand, forcing me to defend myself against her.

-Throughout the statements, Tabitha kept her gaze forward to The Judge.
+Throughout the statements, Tabitha kept her gaze forward.
 Doyle ignored her.
 During the City Prosecutor’s statement she was seen whispering something to Ronnie.
 I found out later that she was asking, “Where the fuck did they find Ma and Pa?”

 “That wasn’t that psycho bitch that did that.
 That was the Baroness,” someone in the audience called out.

 Doyle slammed the gavel down.
 The noise of its fury echoed.